pkuksa/FILER_giggle/README.md

 ```
 Giggle binary will be available under `FILER_giggle/bin/giggle`

-NOTE: On MacOS, may need to
+NOTE: On MacOS, if make fails may need to run
 ```
 make -f Makefile.macos
 ```
+instead.
+Note that specific versions of autoconf (e.g., 2.69) may be required for successuful installation.

 Verify `FILER_giggle/bin/giggle` can be executed successfully.